MichelMoriniaux/cv/README.md

 - I consistently score in the top 1% of the company's manager surveys.
 - I have a very hands-off style, I trust the people I manage to do their best and they reciprocate that trust by going above and beyond.
 - I use adapted Agile methods ( Scrum or Kanban ) and OKRs to keep my teams on track
-- Quarterly team health checks allow us to correct course.
+- Quarterly team health-checks allow us to correct course and make sure our teams are in great shape.

 ## Technology
 I am an avid technologist curious of everything